How does this procedure leave no scars on the breasts?

 Since I place the incision in a small skin crease in the arm-pit, often I myself cannot find the scar 6 to 8 months after surgery, and if I can’t find my own scar, certainly no one else will see it either. – Dr. Bartell

 Operating and recovery time are the same as for other techniques.
 But the results … well, look for yourself at our breast augmentation before and after gallery.
-Then schedule a free consultation with Dr. Bartell, a board-certified plastic surgeon, to find out if breast augmentation is right for you.
+Then schedule a consultation with Dr. Bartell, a board-certified plastic surgeon, to find out if breast augmentation is right for you.

 I have been performing breast augmentations using an incision in the arm-pit (Trans-Axillary Breast Augmentation, or TABA) for almost 30 years.
 During that time I have performed thousands of these procedures, and it is my preferred approach.
 I am more experienced in this technique than any other surgeon in this area. – Dr. Bartell